 Welcome to Nelio A/B Testing for WordPress!
 We are very happy that you are with us.
 Take a couple of minutes to read this guide and learn the basics you will need to use our service.
 In this getting started guide you will learn how to:

-- link your WordPress site with your Nelio A/B Testing account so you can create your firsts A/B tests.
+- Install and activate Nelio A/B Testing so you can create your firsts A/B tests.

 Install and Activate Nelio A/B Testing